ihsn/SDCPractice/_build/html/_sources/anon_methods.rst.txt

 the variables with many categories play an important role in data utility for the data users [#foot40]_.

-Example 5.7: Application of local suppression with and without importance vector

 .. code-block:: R
+   :linenos:
+   :caption: Application of local suppression with and without importance vector
+   :name: code57

     # local suppression without importance vector
     sdcInitial <- localSuppression(sdcInitial, k = 5)